A common concern when planning for online/mobile bidding at an event is how bidders will access Auctria.

 - for more rural events cellular data may not be reliable

-- you can use non-cellular devices (eg. tablets)
+- you can use non-cellular devices (for example, tablets)

 The questions that you need to answer when considering using WiFi include: